10up/ElasticPress/README.md

 ### Admin

 Help editors more effectively browse through content.
 Load long lists of posts faster.
 Filter posts faster.
 Please note this syncs draft content to Elasticsearch.
+Enabling this feature will allow other ElasticPress features to work within the admin (i.e. WooCommerce and Search).
 You'll need to make sure your Elasticsearch instance is properly secured.

 ## `WP_Query` and the ElasticPress Query Integration